 3-way 1080 Ti SLI Power Requirements

-Though a 3-way 1080 Ti SLI rig is usually not seen, 3-way can also be used.
-A 3-way GTX 1080 Ti Sli needs around 930 Watts of PSU.
+Though a 3-way 1080 Ti SLI rig is usually not seen, it is also an effective SLI configuration.
+A 3-way GTX 1080 Ti SLI needs around 930 Watts of PSU.
 To avoid any harm, it is a viable option to use a 1050 Watts PSU for 1080 Ti Sli (3-way).

 4-way 1080 Ti SLI Power Requirements

-Should You Consider The Power Efficiency Rating
+Should You Consider The Power Efficiency Rating?

 In the case of 1080 Ti SLI, your PC needs 750 watts PSU.
 If you use a 750 Watts PSU with 85% of efficiency, the PSU will consume around 882 Watts of power.
-When you will use a 70% efficient PSU, it will take around 1071 Watts of power from the wall.
+When you use a 70% efficient PSU, it will take around 1071 Watts of power from the wall.
 So choosing the more power-efficient PSU will save cash.

 What is the 80 PLUS Certification?